mlcommons/croissant/docs/croissant-spec.md

 **Dataset**: A collection of data points or items reflecting the results of such activities as measuring, reporting, collecting, analyzing, or observing.

 **Croissant dataset**: A dataset that comes with a description in the Croissant format.
-Note that the Croissant description of a dataset does not generally[^1] contain the actual data of the dataset.
-The data itself is contained in separate files, referenced in the Croissant dataset description.
+Note that the Croissant description of a dataset does not generally contain the actual data of the dataset (with the exception of small examples or enumerations).
+The data itself is contained in separate files, referenced by the Croissant dataset description.

 **Data record**: A granular part of a dataset, such as an image, text file, or a row in a table.

 **Recordset**: A set of homogeneous data records, such as a collection of images, text files, or all the rows in a table.

 # Format Example